 Neuropathy affects a considerable number of people.
 Some experts think that as many as 50% of all diabetes patients struggle with neuropathy at some point in their lives.

-The problem is serious and can become severe if it’s ignored.
+The problem is serious and can become severe if ignored.
 The question is: how can diabetic neuropathy be treated?

 How to treat the symptoms of diabetic neuropathy